CodAffection/React-Material-UI-Table-Paging-Sorting-and-Filtering./README.md

-# Complete React Material UI Tutorial - Form Design and Validation
+# Complete React Material UI Table - Paging, Sorting and Filtering

 These is the demo project used to explaining Material UI table with paging sorting and filtering.
 - Show array of records in mui table.